Skip to Content

 "Claims that Amazon's DSP program compromises street safety are simply false,” said company spokesperson Dannea DeLisser.
 "All drivers complete comprehensive safety training before making their first delivery, and our smart routing technology analyzes traffic patterns and road conditions to design safer routes.
 The data shows that through technological innovation and strong DSP partnerships, we're working toward making streets safer for everyone in the communities we serve."

-Amazon also disputed the notion of churn-and-burn at DSPs, claiming that the average tenure of DSP owners is about five years and voluntary exits from the program are in the single digits.
+Amazon also disputed the notion of churn-and-burn at DSPs, claiming that the average tenure of DSP owners is about five years and the percentage of voluntary exits from the program are in the single digits.
 (There is no way to independently verify that claim.)

 It is common for Radtke's DSP to deliver between 80,000 and 120,000 packages per day, split between 80-120 drivers.
 But the mandated training consists of online videos, driving on a closed course with traffic cones, and shadowing another driver for a couple of days, he said.